cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 );
 ```

 With all that completed, we can go back to our browser and update customers.
 However, if we navigate back to `CustomerIndex`, we have to refresh our page to see the results from the mutation.
 While Apollo’s store will attempt to handle the UI updates after a query or mutation automatically, in some cases we need to tell it explicitly how to do this.
-Removing or appending from a list, or updating two seperate query results, are some cases where we need to tell the Store to refetch our list.
+Removing or appending from a list, or updating two seperate query results, are some cases where we need to tell the local Store to refetch our list.

-So far in this workshop we have been using the very basics of the graphql HOC, passing it a query and a component, but there are many additional configuration that can be passed in.
-We are going to work with this configuration a lot in the remaining chapters, starting here by looking at the `refectchQueries`.
+So far in this workshop we have been using the very basics of the graphql HOC, passing it a query and a component with some variables, but there are many additional configurations that can be passed in.
+One such configuration is called `refectchQueries`.

 `refetchQueries` will execute queries and normalize the results of those queries into the cache.
 We are going to use this to refetch the Customers query from before, but you can also use it to fetch brand new queries.

-We are passing `refetchQueries` an array of strings that our Apollo Client will then try and match with of any previouisly fetched queries we have and re-execute them.
-If you refresh the app in the browser, try our Mutation again, now you can see the UI update automatically.

 ```ts
 graphql(customerUpdateMutation, {